 SoundYard is a playful art installation inspired by the sounds of Belfast’s shipyards.
-Located on Queen’s Quay close to the Odyssey and Abercorn Marina, the visitor experience is currently under construction and will open to the public in summer/autumn 2021.
+It is located on Queen’s Quay close to the Odyssey and Abercorn Marina.

 SoundYard was the winning entry of the City Play Design Competition held by the Royal Society of Ulster Architects (RSUA), JP Corry and Maritime Belfast.
 The aim was to challenge young architects to generate innovative ideas for play on Belfast’s Maritime Mile.
 This historic area of waterfront stretches one navigational mile and connects attractions, public realm, sculptures & viewing points on both sides of the river.